Nicholas Kearns: Doherty v. Ireland

 However, Justice Kearns did not order the Government of Ireland to set a date for the by-election.
 The Government announced on 4 November 2010, that the by-election would be held on 25 November.
 They also stated that they would appeal to the Supreme Court.
 On 26 November 2010, Doherty won the by-election.

 Post-judicial career

 Kearns was appointed by Mary Mitchell O'Connor in 2017 to become the chairperson of the Personal Injuries Commission.
-The purpose of the commission was to review claims process in Ireland.
+The purpose of the commission was to review the claims process in Ireland.

 He became the deputy chairperson of the National Maternity Hospital, Dublin in 2015 and is a trustee of the Gate Theatre.

 Personal life

 He is married to Eleanor, with whom he has four sons.